splynx/docs/files/en/networking/authentication_users/dhcp_option_82/dhcp_option_82.md

 * For Cisco it’s command `ip dhcp snooping information option format remote-id ASW1`, where `ASW1` is a custom name/string.

-* For Mikrotik DHCP relay, it can be changed in relay configuration, field **Relay Info Remote ID**.
+* For Mikrotik DHCP relay, it can be changed in relay configuration, field **Relay Info Remote ID**:

 ![image](pic1.png)

 **Agent-Circuit-Id** says where customer sits.